Jurassic Park: California

 An early shot in the sequence focuses on the dashboard of one of the vehicles, with ripples forming in a glass of water, caused by the footsteps of the approaching T. rex.
 This was inspired by Spielberg listening to Earth, Wind & Fire in his car, and the vibrations the bass rhythm caused.
 Lantieri was unsure how to create the shot until the night before filming when he put a glass of water on his guitar, which achieved the concentric circles in the water that Spielberg wanted.
 The next morning, guitar strings were run through the car, and a man on the floor plucked them to achieve the effect.
 Like Gennaro, Malcolm was originally scripted to flee in fear from the T. rex.
 This was changed with an on-set suggestion by Goldblum, who felt that heroic action was better.
 Instead, the scene features Malcolm using a flare to distract the dinosaur, allowing Grant to retrieve the children from the wrecked tour vehicle.

 The Warner Bros. set included the cliff that the T. rex shoves the vehicle over.
-Koepp questioned the set design, which created an apparent plot hole, as the cliff would appear seemingly where the dinosaur had broken out: "I asked Steven, 'Don't you think people are going to notice that suddenly there's this cliff?'
+Koepp questioned the set design, which created an apparent inconsistency, as the cliff would appear seemingly where the dinosaur had broken out: "I asked Steven, 'Don't you think people are going to notice that suddenly there's this cliff?'
 And he looked at me like I was from another planet and pointed at the great big robot of the T. rex and said, 'There's a T. rex!
 They're not gonna notice anything else but that!'
 And he was right."
 Also filmed at Warner Bros. was the T. rexs pursuit of a Jeep.
 Returning to Universal, the filmmakers shot scenes involving the deaths of Nedry and Muldoon, both on Stage 27; this location and Stage 16 were the only sound stages used for exterior scenes.